EECS 447 (3 credit hours): Introduction to Database Systems -- Fall 2025

 Databases in big data and cloud.
 Understand the role of databases in big data ecosystems and cloud platforms, and apply database management techniques to support data science applications and large-scale data processing.

-The following are a couple of the most popular database systems
+The following are two of the most popular database systems

 textbooks: